junaidh-junu/newleaf_website/WARP.md

 2. For admin features: Add to `src/pages/admin/` under protected routes
 3. Database operations: Extend helper functions in `services/supabase.js`
 4. Styling: Use TailwindCSS with the custom color palette (primary green theme)
+5. Branding: Use official school logos from `public/images/newleaf/` directory

 ### File Upload Pattern
 Files are uploaded to Supabase Storage using the `uploadFile()` helper: